Community service is one of the most popular extracurricular activities for high school students to do in their free time.

 If the number of hours you spent doing community service isn't the most important thing that admissions officers are looking for, then what DO they want to see in your community service?

-What Do Admissions Officers Want to See?
+What Do Admissions Officers Want to See in Volunteer Work?

 There are three main qualities that you should be showing in your community service work: commitment, passion, and leadership.
 The best students will also use their community service experience as an opportunity for reflection.